MichaelOmosebi/analyse-data_science-books/README.md

 ## Project Overview📖

-The goal of this project is to provide insights and visualization based on the the Top 10 and Bottom 10 cities to Live in 2023 by the Economist Intelligence Unit(EIU).
-It rates living conditions in 173 cities across these five categories: stability, health care, culture and environment, education and infrastructure.
+The goal of this project is to help individuals who need to make a decision on which Data Science books to read.
+It shows how to gather data on the available data science books, summarize and carry out sentiment analysis of reviews on the different classifications of Data Science books.

 ## Getting Started 🏁
 To get started with the project, follow these steps: